 During the Cold War, the Soviets carved a vast nuclear bunker into a hillside at Balaklava.
 Today it’s a popular tourist attraction.
 You can stroll through miles of cold corridors, marvel at the cavernous submarine dock, and inspect a genuine nuclear warhead (disarmed, I think).

 It’s been fascinating to hear people’s different views on Russia’s annexation of Crimea.
-Most are enthusiastic, but for many Ukrainians and returning Tatars the situation is more complicated.
+Many are enthusiastic, but for Ukrainians and returning Tatars the situation is more complicated.
 They can’t get Russian passports, and some families have been tragically split up.

 Edaye Muratova, a Tatar who runs a stall in Yalta’s central market, told me “We’re Ukrainian.
 Always have been, always will be.
 We don’t like being part of Russia.”